petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The test plan is mainly a planning of [test scenarios](#test-scenarios):

-* a summary list with all scenarios expected to be executed
-* a time frame in which each scenario execution will take place
+* a summary list with all scenarios expected to be executed* a time frame in which each scenario execution will take place

-* a genral objective (*plan objective*) that establish the *goal* of test plan execution, more exactly what **acceptance** type is targeted
+* a general objective (*plan objective*) that establish the *goal* of test plan execution, more exactly what **acceptance** type is targeted

 * for each scenarion which functionality(ies) will be demonstrated (not detailed because these are written in scenario test)
-*

-*
+* required team for each scenario (at "mandatory / optinal" level)

+* who approve the scenario resolution (pass or fail)

+* different other requirements, IT, logistics, rooms, etc